-Christmas in Winchester kicks off around 17th November when the Christmas Market opens.
-Most places follow suit and get there Christmas activities all geared up until around 23rd December.
-If you can't make Winchester this year, book your Christmas holiday accommodation for 2019 today to secure your best dates.
+Christmas in Winchester kicks off around Late November when the Christmas Market opens.
+Most places follow suit and get there Christmas activities all geared up until late December.
+If you can't make Winchester this year, book your Christmas holiday accommodation today to secure your best dates.

 Day 1 - Settle In

 Arrive into Winchester in the early afternoon and head to your property.
 After travelling and settling the children in to their new bedrooms tiredness will overcome and a chilled evening will be on the cards.
 After a cup of tea and unpacking your bags head into Winchester city centre for some dinner.
 Here are our top recommended chain restaurants that are great for kids and easy on the bank balance.
 This evening is great to start getting your bearings then an early night.

 Enjoy a lie and start a later day.
 You may want to schedule in a trip to the supermarket to stock up on breakfast items and snacks.
 Sainsburys, Tesco Express and Iceland are all in close vicinity of Winchester Cathedral.
 By this time you should have basic knowledge of the city centre and you may have come across the Christmas Market at the Cathedral.
 This is the perfect first day activity balancing some history, architecture and a fun Christmas activity.

 Winchester Cathedral is open 9.30am to 5pm and costs £8.50 per adult, free for under 16's.
 Be sure to take the Twilight Tower Tour that takes you to the top of the tower where the views over the Christmas Market and Ice rink are spectacular.